nic-obert/rusty-vm/oxide/oxide TODO.md

 ### In Progress

+- [ ] disallow capturing outer scope symbols in functions declared inside other functions --> tests now need to be done to ensure it's working correctly
 - [ ] generate simplified intermediate code on which flow analysis is easier
 - [ ] add tests and compile-time assertions
 - [ ] implement oprimizations

 ### Done ✓

+- [x] add the do-while loop
 - [x] allow custom type definition within scopes with something like "type A = B;"
 - [x] make tokens and symbols aware of the source file they were declared in. make a struct that holds the unit path (&'a str), the line and column, and the source code (&'a IRCode).?????? would it be useful ???
 - [x] add warnings for unused symbols (new used falag)